An Awakening

 Click Button

 Between May and December of 2023, Loren appeared on David Foster's Hitman Tour in Asia and Andrea Bocelli's European Tour.
-The performance below is from Foster's Hitman Tour in Singapore on August 8, featuring Loren's duet with the legendary Peabo Bryson.
+Many seem to overlook the wisdom of her current trajectory.
+Loren is footing the bill for all of her own productions.
+To finance her own global tour would be a staggering expense, requiring major sponsorship, thus inviting input and influence beyond just dollars.
+By teaming with established tours, she allows them to bear that huge expense, thus continuing to gain exposure while methodically crafting her future.
+The performance below is from David Foster's Hitman Tour in Singapore on August 8, featuring Loren's duet with the legendary Peabo Bryson.
 For those who are a generation or two removed, the Grammy, Oscar, and Golden Globe-winning song, " Whole New World," which replaced Whitney Houston's "I Will Always Love You" as the #1 song in March of 1993, can be heard here.
 It showcases Peabo's acclaimed, stylish voice, which has produced 21 albums (five of which are gold), including duets with Natalie Cole, Roberta Flack, and others.
-His breathing pattern and voice were affected by a heart attack late in his career, but his nuanced tone is still there, which does not go unappreciated by Loren, nor his contribution to music.
+His breathing pattern and voice were affected by a heart attack late in his career, but even here, at age 72, his nuanced tone is still recognizable, which does not go unappreciated by Loren, nor does his contribution to music.
 As impressive as they are, Loren's vocals and striking stage presence here take a back seat to her genuine show of affection and respect for Peabo.
 Her almost embarrassed reaction to his praise is reminiscent of how she responded to Michael Bublé's compliments during their duet recording session, which seems so long ago.
 Loren's emotional reaction upon hearing Peabo's voice on the opening verse needs no explanation.

 Through The Ceiling

 In May 2023, NBC revealed plans for a spinoff of America's Got Talent, with the judges selecting acts from the past decade to compete in a team format.
 AGT Fantasy League was formalized that September, and Simon Cowell selected Loren to be part of his team.
-The show's January 1, 2024, premiere would air on NBC and Peacock and was announced on November 15, 2023, which roughly coincided with the taping of auditions before a closed live audience.
-Loren's song choice was obviously decided upon soon after joining Simon's team, well before the audition.
-So the patio discussion depicting Simon's bold suggestion to level up "Never Enough" was surely taped a bit later.
+The show's January 1, 2024, premiere would air on NBC and Peacock and was announced earlier, on November 15, 2023, roughly coinciding with the taping of auditions before a closed live audience.
+Loren's song choice was obviously decided upon soon after joining Simon's team, well before the audition, so the patio discussion depicting Simon's bold suggestion to level up "Never Enough" was surely taped a bit later.
 His idea is met with warm agreement from Loren, but I wonder if the decision was that quick and easy on first mention.
 In the additional video (below/left), both hosts are quick to exclaim, "It's already so big...how do you make it bigger?"
-From my perspective, the patio scene is noteworthy simply because of the noticeable change in Loren's appearance and demeanor.
-It's just my own observation, of course, but when responding to Simon's admission of having been starstruck, she literally looks and sounds like someone other than the person who appeared on BGT 2022.
+From my perspective, the patio scene is more noteworthy for its display of Loren's extraordinary change in appearance and demeanor.
+It's just my own observation, of course, but when responding to Simon's admission of having been starstruck during the BGT performances just two years prior, she literally looks and sounds like a different person than the one who appeared there.
 Following the release of her "Late Bloomer" EP and her BGT audition, we saw her intimate reveal at Joe's Pub and her tearful performance of "Rainbow."
 She had confirmed what many of us had sensed at that time, and we were now witnessing the rebirth.
 Both the EP and BGT were pivot points in her life, leading to the poised, confident, and elegant individual we are seeing here.
-In my view, the growth and transformation are extraordinary and will later be evidenced even more clearly.
+In my view, the growth and transformation are extraordinary and will soon be evidenced even more clearly.

 There were nuances seen in some performances of "Never Enough" while touring in 2023, as well as her own personal appearances, which suggested she was constantly workshopping the song.
-I don't know when she actually began revising it to fit AGT's brief audition time limit, but it would shock the audience, the judges, and the music world in general.
+I don't know when she actually began revising it to fit AGT's brief audition time limit, but the final version would shock the audience, the judges, and the music world in general.
 More importantly, she introduced herself to her home country and left many wondering how anyone possessing this kind of talent could have ever gone unnoticed.
-The ceiling was now shattered, and talent shows would no longer matter.
+The ceiling was now shattered, and talent shows were, truthfully, a thing of the past.
 This special invited appearance simply gave her a stage to show everyone who she now was and what was to come.
 NBC's full audition video is no longer free, so an HD Song-Only link (below right) is provided.
-Plus, I've added a Reaction Video Link (Full Audition/Backstory).
+For a complete view, I've added a Reaction Video Link (Full Audition/Backstory).
 The reactors had seen a thumbnail of the BGT audition, but did not view or react to it, so they are seeing Loren perform for the first time.
 His comments afterward are apropos, given the prelude above.
-To fully experience the event, I suggest the hosted reaction clip first, then the HD clip.
+To fully experience the event, I suggest the hosted reaction clip first, then the HD clip to actually view the performance.

 Click Button